Can I Still Apply for Asylum After the One-Year Filing Deadline?

 You are expected to apply for asylum within one year of your last entry into the United States.
-If you entered the U.S. using a nonimmigrant visa, the one-year period is counted from the day when your valid visa status expired.
+If you entered the U.S. using a nonimmigrant visa (such as a tourist visa), the one-year period is counted from the day when your valid visa status expired.

-If you are applying affirmatively, U.S. Citizenship and Immigration Services (“USCIS”) must receive your application a day before the one-year anniversary of your last entry into the United States.
-For example, if you last entered the U.S. on May 1, 2012, you must file on or before May 1, 2013.
-(Note that if May 1, 2013 falls on a Saturday, Sunday, or a legal holiday, you must file on the next business day to be timely.)
+If you are applying affirmatively, U.S. Citizenship and Immigration Services (USCIS) must receive your application on the one-year anniversary of your last entry into the United States or the expiration of your visa status or the next business day if that day falls on a Saturday, Sunday, or legal holiday.
+For example, if you last entered the U.S. on April 8, 2016, you must file on or before April 8, 2017.
+Because April 8, 2017 falls on a Saturday, you can file on the next business day, April 10, 2017.

 Documenting That You Filed on Time